probcomp/genstudio/docs/api/plot.md

 {: .api .api-section }

 - `value` (Any): Initial value for the reference.
-If this is already a RefObject

-            and no id is provided, returns it unchanged.
+If this is already a RefObject and no id is provided, returns it unchanged.

 - `id` (str): Unique identifier for the reference.
-If not provided,

-                   a UUID will be generated.
+If not provided, a UUID will be generated.

+Returns:
+    RefObject: A reference object containing the initial value and id.

+## Plot: Mark utilities

+Useful for constructing arguments to pass to Mark functions.

+### constantly {: .api .api-member }

+Returns a javascript function which always returns `x`.

+Typically used to specify a constant property for all values passed to a mark, eg. `plot.dot(values, fill=plot.constantly('My Label'))`.
+In this example, the fill color will be assigned (from a color scale) and show up in the color legend.

+### identity {: .api .api-member }

+Returns a JavaScript identity function.

+This function creates a JavaScript snippet that represents an identity function, which returns its input unchanged.

 Returns
 {: .api .api-section }

-- A reference object containing the initial value and id.
-(RefObject)
+- A JavaScript function that returns its first argument unchanged.

+### index {: .api .api-member }

+Returns a JavaScript function that returns the index of each data point.

+In Observable Plot, this function is useful for creating channels based on the position of data points in the dataset, rather than their values.

+Returns
-## Plot: Marks {: .api .api-section }
+{: .api .api-section }

+- A JavaScript function that takes two arguments (data, index) and returns the index.

+## Plot: Marks

 ### area {: .api .api-member }